liorkv/Car_Garage_Manager/README.md

 ## Overview

-The Car Garage Manager is a command-line interface application that provides a garage for managing vehicles and their owners.
+The Car Garage Manager is a command-line interface application that provides a garage for managing vehicles.
 Users can add new vehicles to the garage, change the status of vehicles, inflate vehicle tires, refuel fuel-powered vehicles, charge electric vehicles, and display full vehicle information.

 ## Installation